Morojuoluwa/sp-gadgets/README.md

 # Mj-gadgets

-Built this Ecommerce website with react, TailwindCss, React-Router and framer motion
+Built this Ecommerce website with react, TailwindCss, Redux and framer motion